Things to do in Mykonos away from the beach

 If you're keen to take some time away from the beach crowds, however, let's take a look at some of the hidden gems of Mykonos.

-Mykonos activities, things to do away from the beach © Mathanki Kodavasal - Flickr Creative Commons
+Mykonos activities, things to do away from the beach © Mathanki Kodavasal - Flickr CC BY-SA 2.0

 Is Mykonos calling you this summer?
 Remember to check out the latest deals from the likes of Olympic Holidays and TUI*, which has some fantastic savings on summer holidays to this alluring Greek island.